jtemporal/docs/articles/quickstart/webapp/django/interactive.md

 # Add login to your Django app

 Auth0 allows you to add authentication and gain access to user profile information in your application.
-This guide demonstrates how to integrate Auth0 with a Python [Django](https://www.djangoproject.com/) application using the [Authlib](https://authlib.org/) SDK.
+This guide demonstrates how to integrate Auth0 with a Python [Django](https://www.djangoproject.com/) application using the [Authlib](https://authlib.org/) library.

 <%= include('../../_includes/_configure_auth0_interactive', {
 callback: 'http://localhost:3000/callback',